clone/dokan/dokan/readme.txt

 Dokan options are as follows:

-  DriveLetter : name of the drive letter to be mounted
+  Version :
+    The version of Dokan library.
+You have to set a supported version.
+    Dokan library may change the behavior based on this version number. ie. 530 (Dokan 0.5.3)
+  ThreadCount :

-  ThreadCount : number of threads internaly used by the Dokan library.
+    The number of threads internaly used by the Dokan library.
     If this value is set to 0, the default value will be used.
     When debugging the file system, file system application should set this value to 1 to avoid nondeterministic behaviors of multithreading.

-  DebugMode : if set to 1, debug messages will be printed to Debug output.

-  UseStdErr : if set to 1, debug messages will be output to standard error

-  UseAltStream: use Alternate Streams
+  Options :
+    A Combination of DOKAN_OPTION_* constants.
+  GlobalContext :
+    Your filrsystem can use this variable to store a mount specific structure.
+  MountPoint :
+    A mount point.
+"M:\" drive letter or "C:\mount\dokan" a directory (needs empty) in NTFS

 If the mount operation succeeded, the return value is DOKAN_SUCCESS, otherwise, the following error code is returned.